scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 Theoretical background
 ----------------------

-Properties of interest in the warm dense matter regime include, for example, equation-of-state data, which relates the density, energy, temperature and pressure of a material [CITE]; the mean ionization state and the electron ionization energies, which tell us about how tightly bound the electrons are to the nuclei; and the electrical and thermal conductivities.
+Properties of interest in the warm dense matter regime include, for example, equation-of-state data, which relates the density, energy, temperature and pressure of a material :cite:`hugoniot`; the mean ionization state and the electron ionization energies, which tell us about how tightly bound the electrons are to the nuclei; and the electrical and thermal conductivities.
 These properties yield information pertinent to our understanding of stellar and planetary physics, the earth's core, inertial confinement fusion, and more besides.
 To exactly obtain these properties, one needs (in theory) to determine the thermodynamic ensemble of the quantum states (the so-called *wave-functions*) representing the electrons and nuclei.
 Fortunately, they can be obtained with reasonable accuracy using models such as average-atom models; in this section, we eloborate on how this is done.

 We shall briefly review the key theory underpinning the type of average-atom models implemented in atoMEC.
 This is intended for readers without a background in quantum mechanics, to give some context to the purposes and mechanisms of the code.
 For a comprehensive derivation of this average-atom model, we direct readers to Ref. :cite:`PRR_AA`.
 The average-atom model we shall describe falls into a class of models known as *ion-sphere* models, which are the simplest (and still most widely-used) class of average-atom model.
-There are alternative (more advanced) classes of model such as *ion-correlation* [CITE] and *neutral pseudo-atom* models which we are not yet implemented in atoMEC and thus we don't elaborate on them here.
+There are alternative (more advanced) classes of model such as *ion-correlation* :cite:`ioncorrelation` and *neutral pseudo-atom* models :cite:`NPA` which we are not yet implemented in atoMEC and thus we don't elaborate on them here.

 As demonstrated in Fig. ??, the idea of the ion-sphere model is to map a fully-interacting system of many electrons and nuclei into a set of independent atoms which do not interact explicity with any of the other spheres.
 Naturally, this depends on several assumptions and approximations, but there is formal justification for such a mapping :cite:`PRR_AA`; furthermore, there are many examples in which average-atom models have shown good agreement with more accurate simulations and experimental data [CITE], which further justifies this mapping.